Why should I join Fusion and not X?

 Who does Fusion give their preferences to?

 Fusion will recommend preferences based on other candidates' alignment with our vision and principles.
-Fusion aligns with other parties that value action on the climate emergency, integrity in politics, pragmatic solutions to a stronger economy, justice, equity, and social responsibility.
+Fusion aligns with parties that value action on the climate emergency, integrity in politics, pragmatic solutions to a stronger economy, justice, equity, and social responsibility.

 For a one-minute rundown on how preferential votes are counted, see here.